hvopen/hvopen-website/_events/2022/2022-5-4-MayMeeting.md

 type: meeting
 meetup_id: '285092368'
 ---
+**Masks and proof of vaccination or negative test required on Vassar campus if attending in person.**

 Efficient analysis and collection of deeply inspected, high throughput network traffic is hard… especially as the trend towards globally distributed applications continues.